Ghanaati-Education

 Clinical Implementation – Translating the CSR Mechanism into Practice

-The discovery of the CSR mechanism has also defined a set of clinical parameters that embody the translational philosophy of Professor Ghanaati and his educational approach.
+The discovery of the CSR mechanism and the development of the ARENA-Protocol™ has defined a set of clinical parameters that embody the translational philosophy of Professor Ghanaati and his educational approach.

 These central parameters form the foundation of biologically guided treatment: